To complete this tutorial, you must work with a scenario that contains at least the following:

 You will see that GFA DC 3 is located on the State Game Lands, which is the reason why it must be moved.
 Wilkes-Barre city to the West is the nearest large city.
 If we look closer at it, we will see that it is a good location with numerous PA routes, Interstate highway 81, and Wilkes-Barre/Scranton International Airport.

-Adjust location of the DC
+Adjust location of the distribution center

-- Zoom into the Wilkes-Barre city area close enough to see its streets and potentially prospective locations
+Zoom into the Wilkes-Barre city area close enough to see its streets and potentially prospective locations

 somewhere near the highways.

-There is a vast piece of land right next to the city with easy access to the intersection involving Interstate 81 with PA 309 and PA 115 routes. - Zoom out, click GFA DC 3 and drag it to this area.
+There is a vast piece of land right next to the city with easy access to the intersection involving Interstate 81 with PA 309 and PA 115 routes. -

 - We have relocated GFA DC 3 and now we must give it a meaningful name that would reflect its location.
 Let us name it Wilkes-Barre DC.

-Change the inclusion type of a DC
+Change the inclusion type of a distribution center

 - Select the GFA DC and GFA DC 2 cells in the Inclusion Type column by Ctrl clicking them.